-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period Albany External
+Availability Location Mode Not available in 2020 UWA (Perth) Face to face Not available in 2020 Albany External

-- Typically this unit is assessed in the following ways: (1) pre-field work theory is tested with an interview and a test; (2) field work diary; and (3) data analysis and report to NGO.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) field work diary; and (3) client report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

 Participation in this unit will incur the following incidental fee(s):Field trips (estimated cost - Upto $900).

 - One week block taught prior to self-paced field work with community groups

 - The students are required to participate in minimum of two field trips in order to acquire a good understanding of fauna survey techniques.